What Are The Two Main Types Of Nucleic Acids

 RNA plays a multifaceted role in gene expression, the process by which the information encoded in DNA is used to synthesize proteins.
 There are several types of RNA, each with a specific function:

-- Ribosomal RNA (rRNA): rRNA is a structural and functional component of ribosomes.
-It plays a crucial role in catalyzing the formation of peptide bonds between amino acids.
+• Ribosomal RNA (rRNA): rRNA is a structural and functional component of ribosomes.
+It makes a real difference in catalyzing the formation of peptide bonds between amino acids.

 The Synthesis of Nucleic Acids: Replication and Transcription